Irron21/us-medical-insurance-cost-port-project/README.md

 ---

 Q: The sum of charges for both smokers and non-smokers. <br>
-Q: The sum of charges for both smokers and non-smokers and its difference to each other.
+Q: The difference of sum to each smoker category.
 ```python
 total_cost_smoker = {}
 def smoker_cost_difference(var1, var2):